ziloxaoki/media-organizer/README.md

 ```

 ## 2. qBittorrent configuration
-All changes are performed within the /downloads folder to it is necessary that the files are not locked by qBittorrent.
+All changes are performed within the /downloads folder so it is necessary that the files are not locked by qBittorrent.
 ✅ Auto-remove torrent after completion (simple)
 In qBittorrent settings:
 Go to Tools → Options → BitTorrent